-Welcome to Mapleton Elementary School.
-The staff and I are pleased to have you as a student and we will do our best to help make your experience here as enjoyable and successful as you wish to make it.
-To help provide a safe and productive learning environment for students, staff, parents and visitors, we publish this updated Student/Parent Handbook annually to explain students' rights, responsibilities and consequences for misbehavior.
+Welcome to Mapleton Elementary School!
+The staff are pleased to have you as a student, and we will do our best to help make your experience here as enjoyable and successful as you wish to make it.
+To help provide a safe and productive learning environment for students, staff, parents and visitors, we publish this Student/Parent Handbook annually to explain students' rights, responsibilities, and consequences for misbehavior.

 In the interest of saving space, portions of this Handbook are shortened versions of the official policies adopted by the Board of Education.
-Adoption of this Handbook by the Board is not intended to amend those policies already adopted by the Board.

-Parents are encouraged to take a few minutes to review and discuss the information in this Handbook with their school-age children.
+Adoption of this Handbook by the Board is not intended to amend those policies.
+Parents are encouraged to review and discuss the information in this Handbook with their school-age children.
 Thank you for taking the time to become familiar with the important information in this Handbook.
-If you have any questions, please contact the principal.
+If you have any questions, please contact the building principal: